agb32/cosmadoc/docs/source/storj.md

 ## The uplink command

-The uplink command can be used instead of S3 tools.
+The uplink command (available to download from StorJ) can be used instead of S3 tools.

 `uplink access setup --use`